-Sexual difficulties rarely exist in a vacuum.
-Anxiety, relationship dynamics, past experiences, and our beliefs about sex all influence how our bodies respond — and how we feel about intimacy.
+Sexual difficulties rarely exist in isolation.
+Anxiety, relationship dynamics, past experiences, and beliefs about sex all shape how our bodies respond — and how we feel about intimacy.
 Psychosexual counselling addresses these psychological dimensions, often alongside medical treatment, to help you achieve lasting improvement.

-As a urologist specialising in andrology and with a personal interest for psychosexual medicine, I understand that effective treatment often means looking beyond the physical.
-That's why I work closely with specialist psychosexual therapists to ensure you receive comprehensive care that addresses both body and mind.
+As a urologist specialising in andrology with a personal interest in psychosexual medicine, I know that effective treatment often means looking beyond the physical.
+That's why I work closely with specialist psychosexual therapists to provide comprehensive care that addresses both body and mind.

-Psychosexual counselling is a specialised form of talking therapy that focuses on sexual difficulties and their psychological dimensions.
-It's delivered by trained professionals — often called psychosexual therapists or sex therapists — who understand both the psychology of sexual function and the physical mechanisms involved.
+Psychosexual counselling is a specialised form of talking therapy.
+It focuses on sexual difficulties and their psychological dimensions.
+It is delivered by trained professionals — often called psychosexual therapists or sex therapists — who understand both the psychology of sexual function and the physical mechanisms involved.

-Let me be clear about what it is and isn't: psychosexual therapy involves talking and sometimes homework exercises to practice at home.
-It does not involve any physical examination, touch, or observation of sexual activity.
+Let me be clear about what it is and isn't.
+Psychosexual therapy involves talking and sometimes homework exercises to practise at home.
+It does not involve physical examination, touch, or observation of sexual activity.
 Legitimate psychosexual therapists registered with bodies like COSRT (College of Sexual and Relationship Therapists) never engage in physical contact as part of therapy.

 The biopsychosocial model

 Sexual function involves a complex interplay of biological, psychological, and social factors.
-This is why addressing only one dimension often produces incomplete results.
+Addressing only one dimension often produces incomplete results.

 When does psychosexual counselling help?